-Known now as the home of Batman, many fans forget that when Detective Comics (which is what D.C. actually stands for) first came out in March 1937, it was simply a comic book version of the hard-boiled pulps already available on the newsstands at the time; full of two-fisted cops, district attorneys, criminal lawyers and especially private eyes shooting it out or dukin' it out with the bad guys.
+Known now as the home of Batman, Superman and Wonder Woman, many fans don't realize that when comics giant DC (which stands for "Detective Comics") first came out in March 1937, it was simply a kid-friendly comic book version of the hard-boiled pulps already available on the newsstands at the time; full of two-fisted cops, district attorneys, criminal lawyers and especially private eyes shooting it out or dukin' it out with the bad guys... and no superheroes at all.
 They promised "bang-up adventure yarns in thrilling pictures by your favorite artists!"

-And, in fact, no matter how many twists and turns the on-going Batman saga takes, it never seems to entirely shake its roots.
-In 2001, DC even released an "Elseworlds" graphic novel , Gotham Noir, wherein James Gordon, instead of rising through the ranks to become police commissioner, instead is forced to resign from the force in disgrace, and becomes an alcohol-sodden private eye, and a month or so later, Slam Bradley himself popped up, as a back-up feature in (where else?)
+But in fact, no matter how many twists and turns the on-going Batman saga takes, it never seems to entirely shake its roots.
+In 2001, DC released an "Elseworlds" graphic novel , Gotham Noir, wherein James Gordon, instead of rising through the ranks to become police commissioner, instead is forced to resign from the force in disgrace, and becomes an alcohol-sodden private eye, and a month or so later, Slam Bradley himself popped up, as a back-up feature in (where else?)
 Detective Comics.

 Oh, and I'm proud to say that I've finally tracked down issue Detective Comics #155 from January 1950, which features "Bruce Wayne, Private Detective."

-| Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs |
+| Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |